Puppy-Proofing Your Home: Safety Tips

 Plants

-While plants can add beauty to your home, some varieties can be toxic to if ingested.
+While plants can add beauty to your home, some varieties can be toxic to pets if ingested.
 Do your research and identify any potentially poisonous plants in your household.
-Either keep them out of your puppy's reach or consider replacing them with pet-friendly alternatives.
+Either keep them out of your puppy's reach or consider replacing them with alternatives.
 Common toxic plants include lilies, azaleas, and daffodils, so be particularly cautious if you have these in your home.

 Preventing Falls and Injuries